Find out how to apply for your bursary and how to send your supporting information.

 - doesn’t need to be completed in one session

-We’ll let you know what supporting evidence you may need to submit once you’ve completed your application.
+We’ll let you know what supporting evidence you will need to submit once you’ve submitted your application.

 Start your application